ibm-cloud-docs/appid/cd-users.md

 1. Obtain your tenant ID from your instance of the service.

-2. Search your App ID users with an identifying query, such as an email address, to find the user ID.
+2. Search your {{site.data.keyword.appid_short_notm}} users with an identifying query, such as an email address, to find the user ID.

   ```sh
   curl -X GET "https://<region>.appid.cloud.ibm.com/management/v4/<tenant-ID>/cloud_directory/Users?query=<identifying-search-query>" \